 Need to find a pro for your Rodent Problem?Find Pros

 More about Trapping and Exclusion

-If your rodent extermination needs are beyond the control of conventional traps, you’ll probably need to call a professional exterminator.
+If your rodent extermination needs are beyond the control of conventional traps, you’ll probably need to call a professional rodent removal company.
 If your exterminator is planning on using rodent poison or any technique that may leave the dead animals in your homes walls or crawlspaces, make sure you discuss how much the removal of the dead animals and the necessary safety precautions will cost.